AlirieGray/da-state-manager/README.md

 To run locally:
 1. Clone this repo.
 Make sure you have Node.js installed.
-2. Run 'npm install' in the root directory of the project to install required Node modules.
+2. Run `npm install` in the root directory of the project to install required Node modules.
 3. Run `npm run start` in the root directory of the project.
 By default the project will run on http://localhost:3000/